Nathan Daich, LCSW

-Adults, Adolescents and Children (age 2+): Academic Performance, ADHD, Anger Management, Anxiety, Attachment Disorders, Autism Spectrum Disorders, Domestic Violence, Family Counseling, Marriage/Couples, Mood Disorders, Parenting, Self-Esteem, Self-Harm
+Academic Performance, ADHD, Anger Management, Anxiety, Attachment Disorders, Autism, Domestic Violence, Family Counseling, Marriage/Couples, Mood Disorders, Parenting, PTSD, Self-Harm, Self-Worth

 Nathan received his bachelor's degree from Weber State University, then his master's in Social Work from the University of Utah in 2004.
 Nathan has worked in multiple mental health settings, including inpatient hospitals, community mental health centers, and various educational programs.
 In those settings, he ran therapy groups, did family therapy work, and individual therapy in both crisis and outpatient settings.
 He has worked in close connection with other agencies such as foster care, probation, academic programs, and substance abuse programs.

 Nathan has worked with children and teens of all ages for over 10 years.
 In working with children, Nathan specializes in ADHD, Attachment issues, behavioral disorders and parent-child conflict.
 He focuses on the use of positive psychology and strength-based training to increase the abilities and desires of children to succeed and improve performance at home and at school.
 Nathan has worked with those on the autistic spectrum for 10 years, helping them to build social skills and teach parents how to respond to their needs.
 Nathan also has a passion for working with clients struggling with OCD, PTSD, and other anxiety-related disorders.

 When not at work, I enjoy spending time with my wife and four children.
 Engaging in sports, hiking, camping, and playing musical instruments are also favorite pastimes.